 So what is the bottom line?
 Is there a clear favorite between the Canon 750D and the Canon M6?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 750D:

 - Easier framing: Has an optical viewfinder for image framing and settings control.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - Longer lasting: Can take more shots (440 versus 295) on a single battery charge.